dmierkin-vrinco/pdfqanda/README.md

 # pdfqanda

 pdfqanda is a lightweight retrieval-based assistant that lets you ask questions about the contents of your local PDF documents.
-The project provides a small set of utilities to extract text, break it into overlapping chunks, index those chunks with a TF-IDF vector store, and query for the most relevant excerpts.
-The PDF extractor focuses on simple text-based PDFs by scanning their content streams and may not work for heavily compressed or scanned documents.
+The project provides utilities to extract text and page metadata, break text into overlapping chunks, index those chunks with a TF-IDF vector store, and query for the most relevant excerpts.
+Text extraction now prefers PyMuPDF for fast, layout-aware parsing while retaining a content-stream fallback for environments where PyMuPDF is unavailable.

+During ingestion pdfqanda also produces page-level “artifacts” that capture detected text blocks, footnotes, and graphics.
+These artifacts live under `artifacts/{doc_hash}.json` with any rendered graphics stored alongside them in `artifacts/{doc_hash}/graphics/`.
+Rasterized page images and block caches are stored under `.cache/pdf/{doc_hash}/` to avoid redundant work across runs.

 ## Features

-- Extract text from one or more PDF files using a lightweight parser for text-based PDFs.
+- Extract text from one or more PDF files using a PyMuPDF-powered fast path with a content-stream fallback.
 - Split long documents into overlapping text chunks for improved retrieval.
 - Index text chunks with a TF-IDF vectorizer and cosine similarity search.
-- Command line interface for building indexes and asking questions.
+- Command line interface for building indexes, asking questions, and inspecting detected page metadata.
 - Optional JSON export of retrieved answers for downstream automation.
+- Per-document artifact generation with normalized bounding boxes for notes and graphics.

 ## Getting Started